This article is about the patient portal from the practitioner side. For the patient side, please see Halaxy for Patients.

 Enabled: You can share clinical notes with other practitioners in your practice

 Patients who have a Halaxy account can search for their practitioners using parameters such as languages spoken, services available, availability of home visits and/or wheelchair access.
-They can also save practitioners' profiles to their Practitioners List, which enables them to create a list of their care team - i.e. practitioners of all professions that they currently see and practitioners that want to see for treatment.
+They can also save practitioners' profiles to their Practitioners List, which enables them to create a care team - i.e. practitioners of all professions that they currently see and practitioners they would like to see for treatment.

 Patients can book online with practitioners who use Halaxy and have enabled online bookings without needing to enter their information, as this is automatically entered into the booking request for them.

 Patients with a Halaxy account can access their Appointments List and Invoices List to help them keep track of their appointments and invoices.
 This means patients can access a specific invoice or confirm the exact date of an appointment without needing to bother you for the information, saving you time and effort.

 A patient's Appointments List and Invoices Lists look similar to your own.
 Their list show their appointments and invoices with you as well as with other practitioners who use Halaxy (and who enable patient portal access for their patients).

 Where available, patients are also able to pay for their appointments via their Patient Portal by selecting the invoice linked to the appointment.
 The process is similar to electronic payments processing for practitioners.
 This gives you further payment options in your practice.

 Patients can link a health-tracking device to their Halaxy account.
 They can then share this information with you and other practitioners.

 You can also assign clinical tools to a patient to complete to track their health between appointments, or patients can access these tools independently.
 These tools can include episodic measures, such as K10 and DASS21 assessment forms, and ongoing tools, such as food and exercise diaries, mood trackers and medication management tools.
 Once the patient completes and saves the tool, it is saved to their patient record in your Halaxy.